The following is a guest post. If you’d like to guest post on the Dividend Ninja, be sure to check out our Guest Posting Guidelines.

 I recently became bogged down with my life and my career.
 While I still need to focus on my work, I realize that I can also do some of the things that I want to do.
 I have long wanted to write a book about professional blogging, Confessions of a Professional Blogger, and I finally did it.
 Not only did I enjoy the process, and not only am I excited about the result, but I also have the chance to earn money, since I plan to self-publish the book.

 But you don’t have to see money as the end result when it comes to an investment in the things you enjoy.
 The dividends that come from spending time with your friends and family, reading a good book, or just taking the time recharge in whatever way works for you, aren’t always tangible.
 Sometimes, these dividends manifest in greater contentment and a higher quality of life.

 Invest in Yourself

-Miranda is a freelance writer and professional blogger specializing in investing, entrepreneurship, and finances.
-She is currently raising money to self-publish her book, Confessions of a Professional Blogger.
+Miranda is a freelance writer and professional blogger specializing in investments, entrepreneurship, and finances.
+She self-published her book, Confessions of a Professional Blogger.